MajorZiploc/majorziploc/README.md

 #### Frontend MUI Theme

 add styles to createTheme() so that every component doesnt have to fight the default styles of mui. styles will be managed globally if this is done

+#### Home Page Mobile Issue

+After switching from svg to pixel art.
+The page starts slightly lower than before until you click on anything on the page.
+Then it snaps into place.
+If you reload the page or nav to any sub page and back, then the placement is right.
+It is only an issue on first load
+NOTE: only happens on mobile when you going straight to this site from the blank google chrome page - the page that is waiting for the user to type in a url to go to if you go to this site from any other site, then its fine on load